 Greg Reed is an attorney with the Institute for Justice.
-He joined the Institute in 2013 and litigates cases protecting private property, economic liberty, free speech and school choice.
-Greg is a member of IJ’s Braiding Freedom Initiative.
+He joined IJ in 2013 and litigates cases promoting economic liberty and educational choice.

 Greg is representing two St. Louis-based African-style hair braiders before the Eighth Circuit Court of Appeals in a challenge to an onerous licensing regime.
 Greg is also representing the Archdiocese of Newark in a challenge to a blatantly protectionist law that prevents religious cemeteries from providing headstones to its parishioners.
 Greg is currently the lead attorney in a case challenging Baltimore’s arbitrary, anticompetitive prohibition on mobile vendors operating within 300 feet of brick-and-mortar business establishments.